valbertovc/django-upload-to/CONTRIBUTING.md

-# Contributing to the Django-Upload-To project
+# Contributing to the django-upload-to project

 Thank you for your interest in contributing to the django-upload-to project!
 Here are some guidelines to help you get started.